ludwig-ai/ludwig-docs/docs/user_guide/datasets/data_preprocessing.md

 When training with the Ray backend (`trainer.type: ray`), Ludwig attaches `map_batches` decode transforms directly to the Ray dataset rather than wrapping columns in `LazyColumn` objects.
 This mirrors the local behaviour while keeping decoding distributed across workers.

+!!! warning
+    **`lazy_cached` mode is not supported with the Ray backend.** `CachedLazyColumn` writes to a local numpy memmap, which is not accessible across Ray workers on different nodes.
+Use `mode: lazy` (the default) when training with Ray.
+The Ray backend has its own efficient decode pipeline via `map_batches` and does not benefit from local memmaps.

 ### How It Works in Distributed Training